This post was last updated on May 17th, 2018

 Tainan is probably one of my favorite cities in Taiwan.
 I know, I know.
 If you’ve ever read our blog before, chances are you’ve heard me claim ‘such and such’ to be my favorite spot for something or other.
 But there really is a special feeling about Tainan.
 Perhaps it’s because, as the oldest city on the island, Tainan emanates history and tradition.
 In the exposed redbrick walls that tell tales of Dutch colonialism at Fort Anping; in the ancient temples and shrines that have remained authentic in the face of modernization; in the delicious street foods that tell stories from centuries past—each strand comes together to weave the tapestry that is Tainan, both past and present.

-Tainan is easily walked, although it might leave you sweating a bit during the hot summer months.
+Tainan is easily walked, especially if you wear these, although it might leave you sweating a bit during the hot summer months.
+Learn more about different walking and fitness shoes (special flip flops included) on bestwalkingfeet.com.
 Regardless, there’s no denying that walking is the best way to stumble upon the numerous temples and historical remnants that decorate the alleyways.
 To help you along, here’s our guide to strolling past Tainan’s best attractions:

 Walking Guide: Tainan